Provisioning¶

 The shutdown hook has a time budget of half the configured stop timeout (capped at 30s).
 If the hook exceeds this budget or fails, the shed still stops — hook failures are logged as warnings.

-Note: The shutdown hook is supported on the Firecracker and VZ backends.
-Docker containers stop via docker stop, which sends SIGTERM directly.
+Note: The shutdown hook is supported on both the Firecracker and VZ backends.

 After the shutdown hook completes, the agent enforces a 5-second drain timeout on active connections before the VM exits.
 This gives in-flight exec and file transfer operations time to finish cleanly.